 If "torque lock" does happen, you may need to have another vehicle nudge this vehicle uphill to take pressure off the transmission while you pull the transmission selector out of Park.

-\This precaution is not possible (or necessary) on vehicles with the automatic park brake feature.
+This precaution is not necessary on Chevy 16,000 lb.
+GVW chassis with the automatic park brake feature.

 PARKING BRAKE